Police: Boy found dead in suitcase identified; mother wanted for murder, believed son was possessed by demon

 Anderson is about 5 feet, 5 inches tall and 135 pounds.
 She had short, dark brown hair in her last known photo, but she is known to often wear wigs or hair extensions.

-Police believe the photo below is the most accurate photo of Anderson, although not the most recent.
+Police believe the photo above is the most accurate photo of Anderson, although not the most recent.

 Anyone who sees Anderson or who has information about her location is asked to contact the local police department with jurisdiction at that location.